-Standard & Poor's Moody's Investors Service Fitch Ratings The following grades display investment grade characteristics: Ability to repay principal and interest is extremely strong.
+The following table describes i Standard & Poor's Moody's Investors Service Fitch Ratings The following grades display in vestment gra ade charact teristics: Ability to repay principal and interest is extremely strong.
 This is the highest investment category.
 AAA Aaa AAA Very strong ability to repay principal and interest.
 AA Aa AA Strong ability to repay principal and interest although somewhat susceptible to adverse changes in economic, business or financial conditions. А Α А Adequate ability to repay principal and interest.
 More vulnerable to adverse changes.
-The following grades have pred BBB ominantly s Baa peculative ВВВ characteristics: Significant uncertainties exist which could affect the payment of principal and interest on a timely basis. ВВ Ва ВВ Greater vulnerability and therefore greater likelihood of default. В В В Likelihood of default now considered high.
-Timely repayment of principal and interest is dependent on favourable financial conditions.
-CCC Caa CCC Highest risk of default.
+The following grades have pred BBB Baa BBB characteristics: Offiliality 5 peculative Significant uncertainties exist which could affect the payment of principal and interest on a timely basis. ВВ Ва ВВ Greater vulnerability and therefore greater likelihood of default. В В В Likelihood of default now considered high.
+Timely repayment of principal and interest is dependent on favourable financial conditions. ccc Caa ССС Highest risk of default.
 CC to C Ca to C CC to C Obligations currently in default.
 D - RD & D